DevertNet/devenv-router/README.md

 2. In each of these folders `devenv info` is executed to search for the `DEVENV_ROUTER_*` variables.
 Projects with out `DEVENV_ROUTER_*` enviroment variables will ignored.
 3. A caddy file is built from the information and stored in `dist/Caddyfile`.
 4. The devenv caddy server with the reverse proxies is started.

+## Contribution

+Change requests or suggestions are welcome 😀.
+In principle, you can also use another language instead of bash scripts to create the caddy file.
+A rewrite of the project should be done quickly.